lappiahnuamah/DevOps-CloudEngr-StegHub/3.MERN_Stack/README.md

 - **R**eactJS – A Frontend Framework based on Javascript
 - **N**odeJS – A JavaScript Runtime Environment

-We will deploy the LEMP stack on an Amazon EC2 instance running Ubuntu.
+We will deploy the MERN stack on an Amazon EC2 instance running Ubuntu.

 ---